 Day Seven, the landscape is so rewarding

-Today’s route is actually one of our shortest, so naturally, that means we’ll be taking some detours.
+Today’s route on our Icelandic Ring Road adventure is actually one of our shortest, so naturally, that means we’ll be taking some detours.

-Hopped into our trusty steed, we head back around Lake Myvatn (on the 848) as we wanted to catch it with the morning light.
+We hopped into our trusty steed and toured around Lake Myvatn (on the 848) as we did the previous evening, now we wanted to catch the lake with the morning light.

 The views from Skútustaðagígar were once again incredible, but boy the cold wind had picked up.

 For our accommodation in Akureyri; we stayed at Hotel Kea, in the centre of town which was very comfortable and included breakfast.

 Touring IcelandThe day starts with another waterfall: Goðafoss

 Where to stay in Akureyri